 Area Agency on Aging Responsibilities

-- Developing and administering area plans on aging and distributing funding to organizations to provide services.
+• Develops and administers area plans and distributes funding to organizations to provide services.

-- Directly administers case management, information assistance and referral services, outreach, SCSEP and SHIP.
+• Directly administers case management, information assistance and referral services, outreach and Mississippi State Health Insurance Program (SHIP).

-- Advocating for continued development of home and community based services to maintain maximum independence and quality of life for seniors.
+• Advocates for continued development of home and community based services to maintain independence and quality of life for seniors.

-- Supporting the needs of special populations of the physically and mentally impaired, abused, neglected or exploited, and those of advanced age or without a caregiver to assist them when in need.
+• Supports needs of special populations of physically and mentally impaired, abused, neglected or exploited, as well as those of advanced age without a caregiver to assist them when in need.

-- Representing the interests of local seniors at State and National levels.
+• Represents the interest of local seniors at state and national levels.